Islandora/documentation/docs/user-documentation/glossary.md

 ## Docker
 [Docker](https://www.docker.com/) is a platform that use OS-level virtualization to deliver software in packages called containers.
 Islandora uses Docker as part of [ISLE](#isle), a suite of Docker containers that run the various components of Islandora.

+## Docker Compose
+[Docker Compose](https://docs.docker.com/compose/) is a tool for defining and running multi-container applications.
+It is the key to unlocking a streamlined and efficient development and deployment experience.

 ## Drupal
 Drupal is an open source web content management system (CMS) written in PHP.
 Known for being extremely flexible and extensible, Drupal is supported by a community of over 630,000 users and developers.
 Drupal sites can be customized and themed in a wide variety of ways.
 Drupal sites must include [Drupal Core](#drupal-core) and usually involve additional, Contributed code.